tyconsulting/blog.tyang.github.io/_posts/2013-12-06-creating-data-source-operational-db-opsmgr-2012-r2-reporting-server.md

 ---
 Creating a data source to for the OpsMgr Operational DB is a very common practice.
 This is required for many 3rd party OpsMgr reports.
 Kevin Holman blogged the instruction <a href="http://blogs.technet.com/b/kevinholman/archive/2008/06/27/creating-a-new-data-source-for-reporting-against-the-operational-database.aspx">here</a>.

 In my case, I’m creating a data source called <strong>OperationalDataBaseMain</strong> for my favourite report MP <a href="http://www.systemcentercentral.com/pack-catalog/scc-health-check-management-pack-version-2/">SCC Health Check Management Pack</a>.
-Other than the data source name difference between Kevin’s blog and what’s required for SCC Health Check MP, Kevin configured the data source with the option “Credentials are not required”, which is essentially using the SSRS service account (DW Reader account).
-In the SCC Health Check MP documentation, it suggests to use the option “Windows integrated security”.
+Other than the data source name difference between Kevin’s blog and what’s required for SCC Health Check MP, Kevin configured the data source with the option "Credentials are not required", which is essentially using the SSRS service account (DW Reader account).
+In the SCC Health Check MP documentation, it suggests to use the option "Windows integrated security".
 Back then when I configured this data source in OpsMgr 2007, both options worked.

 Today I was trying to configure this data source on our newly built OpsMgr 2012 R2 test management group where the Operational DB is hosted by SQL server, Data Warehouse and Reporting Server is hosted on SQL server B. Both SQL servers are running SQL 2012 SP1.
 I tried both authentication methods, none of them worked straightaway.

-<strong>“Windows integrated security” option</strong>
+<strong>"Windows integrated security" option</strong>

 When I chose this option, the test connection was successful, but when I tried to run a report that’s targeting the operational DB, I got this error (and my user ID is a member of the OpsMgr admin group):

 <a href="http://blog.tyang.org/wp-content/uploads/2013/12/image.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-width: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/12/image_thumb.png" width="580" height="198" border="0" /></a>

-<strong>“Credentials are not required” option</strong>
+<strong>"Credentials are not required" option</strong>

 When I chose this option, the Test Connection was unsuccessful and I got this error: